 Drones are essentially remote-controlled helicopters that have a camera mounted to the bottom.
 Instead of hiring a full-size helicopter for upwards of $900/hour, a drone can be had for far less and they can fly in smaller spaces.
 These are great for huge subjects like buildings that need a sense of scale.

 Lighting isn’t necessary on every shoot, but in certain cases, it’s absolutely essential.
-Video cameras don’t work very well in low light, so lighting can be a necessity, and your videographer should have a professional video light kit at his disposal when needed.
+Video cameras don’t work very well in low light, so lighting can be a necessity.
+Your videographer should have a professional video light kit at his disposal when needed.

-Commonly referred to as post production, editing is the process of cutting down the raw footage to a usable length with only the most compelling content in the final product.
-This is an essential part in the process because a good editor can help tell the video’s story, while an amateur editor can quickly ruin the hard work of the video capturing and produce a garish final product that the client won’t want to use for their marketing video.
+Commonly referred to as post production, editing is the process of cutting down the raw footage to a usable length.
+Most of all, the final product contains only the most compelling content.
+This is an essential part in the process because a good editor can help tell the video’s story.
+Otherwise, an amateur editor may quickly ruin the hard work of the video capturing.
+Especially relevant, this can produce a garish final product that the client won’t want to use for their marketing video.

 Non-linear Editing Equipment

-The majority of the editing is done in this first program, and the editor should be closely linked with the client during this phase to ensure the final product is exactly what they want.
+The majority of the editing is done in this first program.
+In addition, we recommend the editor closely linked with the client during this phase to ensure the final product is exactly what they want.
 Two rounds of client-specified revisions are common in the industry.

 Your videographer should be able to compress and transcode your video to suit your end purpose.
 Do you want your video on your website?
 Or a DVD?
 Maybe you want to optimize it for YouTube?
 All of these should be provided by the vendor.

-A quality graphics package that incorporates the look and feel of the client’s current marketing materials will give the video a cohesive look and feel that matches their brand.
-This is the finishing touch on the video that gives it a professional look, engages viewers, illustrates intangible points, and lets your viewers know you’re serious about marketing.
+A quality graphics package will incorporate the look and feel of the client’s current marketing materials.
+First of all, this combination will give the video a cohesive look and feel that matches their brand.
+This is the finishing touch on the video.
+In the end, this will give it a professional look, engage viewers, illustrate intangible points, and let your viewers know you’re serious about marketing.

-Lower thirds are the graphics bars at the bottom of the screen (the lower third of the screen) that list the subject’s name, where they work or what they represent, and sometimes a website.
+Lower thirds are the graphics bars at the bottom of the screen (the lower third of the screen).
+The bars list the subject’s name, where they work or what they represent, and sometimes a website.
 Lower thirds help to solidify the subject’s message by putting a name to a face.

 3D graphics are the next level of graphics presentation that can amaze viewers and help illustrate intangible ideas.
 For example, it’s possible to model a product that doesn’t even exist yet in a 3D program so the audience can see how it works.
 Other applications include logo animation and integration in live action footage.

-Motion photos take a regular photo, divide up the layers, then move them in digital space to give a larger-than-life, documentary feel that can’t be matched with simple panning and zooming on static images.
+Motion photos take a regular photo, divide up the layers, then move them in digital space.
+This will give a larger-than-life, documentary feel that can’t be matched with simple panning and zooming on static images.
 Not all photos will be great candidates for this process, but high-resolution photos will generally work to stunning effect.